 The school has a community atmosphere, with many of our parents having attended the school as students themselves.
 Parents play a key role through our P and C and School Council where parents volunteer time to help students with their literacy and numeracy skills and organise a range of other activities like discos and lapathons.

-Our school Chaplain coordinates a volunteer mentor programme; breakfast club, grief support and a proactive BUZ program (Build up Zone/social skills conflict resolution)
+Our school Chaplain coordinates a volunteer mentor programme; breakfast club and grief support.

-The school is a participant in the Positive Behaviour Support Program (PBS) for the last 6 years and this program has been coordinated by Mrs Liz Bradford.
+The school is a participant in the Positive Behaviour Support Program (PBS) coordinated by Prisanne Kuppusamy.
 The schools core values are based on the PBS program and are as follows, be our best, be respectful, be caring and be responsible.

 Through the BER program the school now has a dedicated music room and science room with full time specialists teaching these subjects.